zengzhengrong/django_catalog/README.md

 ```
 SET_CATALOG_ID = ('h2','h3')
 ```
-also you can add attribute like this:
+also you can add attribute like this(default no attribute):
 ```
 SET_CATALOG_ATTR = {
      'ul':'class="list-group"',